williampepple1/interview-app/README.md

 - Admin can create assessments with multiple-choice questions
 - Users can attempt assessments with a 30-second time limit per question
 - Session-based assessment tracking
-- SQLite database for data storage
+- PostgreSQL database for data storage

 ## Setup Instructions